FIRST-Tech-Challenge/FtcRobotController/README.md

 ## NOTICE

-This repository contains v5.0 of the FTC SDK.
-No further versions will pushed to https://github.com/ftctechnh/ftc_app.
+This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.

-v5.0 has also been posted to https://github.com/FIRST-Tech-Challenge/SkyStone where all further releases will be posted for the 2019/20 season.

-Why are we doing this?
-Git/GitHub is not designed to store large binary blobs.
-As such the ftc_app repository has grown to over 1GB.
-Not only does this violate GitHub's usage policies, but puts an undue burden on users of the repository when they download it.
-For the foreseeable future a season specific version of the repository will be hosted at the url above.
-Different approaches to prevent the size problem from recurring are being evaluated by the FTC Technology Team.
-We realize that this creates a problem with teams that have maintained a history of software within the ftc_app workspace.
-We appreciate your patience and understanding as work to migrate to a permanent solution.
+Formerly this software project was hosted [here](https://github.com/ftctechnh/ftc_app).
+Teams who are competing in the SKYSTONE Challenge should use this [new SKYSTONE repository](https://github.com/FIRST-Tech-Challenge/SKYSTONE) instead of the older (and no longer updated) ftc_app repository.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

+## Getting Started
-If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system:
+If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial) to get familiar with how to use the control system:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/ftctechnh/ftc_app/wiki

-Note that the wiki is an "evergreen" document that is constantly being updated and edited.
-It contains the most current information about the *FIRST* Tech Challenge software and control system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Blocks Online Tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial)

+Even if you are an advanced Java programmer, it is helpful to start with the [FTC Blocks tutorial](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Blocks-Tutorial), and then migrate to the [OnBot Java Tool](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/OnBot-Java-Tutorial) or to [Android Studio](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki/Android-Studio-Tutorial) afterwards.

 ## Downloading the Project
-It is important to note that this repository is large and can take a long time and use a lot of space to download.
-If you would like to save time and space, there are some options that you can choose to download only the most current version of the Android project folder:
+If you are an Android Studio programmer, there are several ways to download this repo.
+Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.

-* If you are a git user, *FIRST* recommends that you use the --depth command line argument to only clone the most current version of the repository:
+* If you are a git user, you can clone the most current version of the repository:

-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone --depth=1 https://github.com/ftctechnh/ftc_app.git</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/SKYSTONE.git</p>

 * Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

-* You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the Releases page for this repository.
+* You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/SKYSTONE/releases) page for this repository.

 Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").

 ## Getting Help
 ### User Documentation and Tutorials
-*FIRST* maintains an online wiki with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
-You can access the wiki at the following address:
+*FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
+You can access this documentation using the following link:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/ftctechnh/ftc_app/wiki
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SKYSTONE Online Documentation](https://github.com/FIRST-Tech-Challenge/SKYSTONE/wiki)

+Note that the online documentation is an "evergreen" document that is constantly being updated and edited.
+It contains the most current information about the *FIRST* Tech Challenge software and control system.

 ### Javadoc Reference Material
 The Javadoc reference documentation for the FTC SDK is now available online.
-Visit the following URL to view the FTC SDK documentation as a live website:
+Click on the following link to view the FTC SDK Javadoc documentation as a live website:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://ftctechnh.github.io/ftc_app/doc/javadoc/index.html
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FTC Javadoc Documentation](https://first-tech-challenge.github.io/SkyStone/doc/javadoc/index.html)

 Documentation for the FTC SDK is also included with this repository.
 There is a subfolder called "doc" which contains several subfolders: